doitintl/rdbms-major-upgrades/docs/checklist.md

 The development environments should be used to initially "kick the tires" after an upgrade has been performed.
 This test should send at least one unit of work through the entire system.
 This is not an extensive test, the goal here is to expose any obvious breaking-changes.
-  - [ ] Clone Development environment and perform MySQL upgrade
+  - [ ] Clone Development environment and perform engine upgrade
   - [ ] Perform [Smoke test](glossary.md#smoke-test)
     - [ ] Document and remediate any issues